 Diagnosing mild cognitive impairment is important, it means you can find out what may be causing the conditions and if appropriate access the right treatments, help and support.

 Diagnosing MCI means you can get the right help and support.
 Identifying the cause of someone’s MCI means the right treatment and management of the condition can be started.
 With the correct diagnosis you may also be able to take part in research to test new treatments.

-You should talk to your doctor if you are worried about your memory or thinking skills, or someone else’s.
+Your doctor is the first person to see if you are worried about your memory or thinking.

-- Run through some pen-and-paper tests with you, to check your memory and thinking skills.
+- do some tests with you, to check your memory and thinking skills.

-Your doctor may decide that your symptoms are due to another condition such as depression, anxiety, vitamin deficiency or thyroid problems.
+Your doctor may find out that your symptoms are due to a health condition such as depression, anxiety, vitamin deficiency or thyroid problems.
 If this is the case, they will be able to provide the best course of treatment.

 What is mild cognitive impairment?

 This introductory leaflet aims to help you understand mild cognitive impairment.
 It’s for anyone who might be worried about their own or someone else’s memory.

 Alzheimer’s Research UK has a wide range of information about dementia.
 Order booklets or download them from our online form.